 Hint: If you start searching for a variable, always make sure to add a space in between variables.

 You can use variables multiple times in a formula.

 - Make use of numbers, operators, functions and variables to create your formula.
 If you want to remove a variable, you can click on the variable and press the delete or backspace button on your keyboard.

 Using variables in your mark calculation formula allows you to create separate mark calculations for each part of the assignment.
-We will explain the variable possibilities with an example.

 Part 1: Open questions

 - Number of questions: 2